fiowro/pmm2-doc/docker.md

 **important:** *The last step creates a new `pmm-data` container based on the `percona/pmm-server:latest` image.
 If you do not intend to use the `latest` tag, specify the exact version instead, such as `1.5.0`.
 You can find all available versions of `pmm-server` images at [https://hub.docker.com/r/percona/pmm-server/tags/](percona/pmm-server).*

-Assuming that you have a backup copy of your `pmm-data`, created according to the procedure described in the [https://www.percona.com/doc/percona-monitoring-and-management/deploy/server/docker.backing-up.html](Backing Up PMM Data from the Docker Container) section, restore your data as follows:
+Assuming that you have a backup copy of your `pmm-data`, created according to the procedure described in the [Backing Up PMM Data from the Docker Container](https://www.percona.com/doc/percona-monitoring-and-management/deploy/server/docker.backing-up.html) section, restore your data as follows:

 1. Change the working directory to the directory that contains your `pmm-data` backup files.